dawnbirth/easy-add-thumbnail/readme.txt

 = Features =

-* Simply avoids you to add post thumbnail one by one to every post if you uploaded an image when you did the post.
+* Simply avoids you to set the post thumbnail one by one to every post if you uploaded an image when you did the post.

 = Requirements =